I hate my photos. They look like photos a five year old could get.”

 You may wonder: how come the photographer doesn’t see that?

 As strange as it sounds, they haven’t learned to see WHAT’s in the photo they’re taking.
+Instead, they get caught up in the moment yet overlook what they have in front of them.

 Photographers pose couples close together and when the photographer has your faces press into each other parts of your face get mashed up.
 Your cheek bunches up against your partner making it look like you’re storing nuts for the winter, or your nose gets squished or your chin presses down so much which causes you to look like you have a double chin even when you don’t.